Online Learning for Obstacle Avoidance: Related Work

 \paragraph{Reachability-based robust planning.} Hamilton-Jacobi (HJ) Reachability-based~\citep{mitchell_2003, bansal_hamilton-jacobi_2017} and trajectory library-based~\citep{singh_robust_2017, majumdar_funnels_2017} robust planning techniques assume \emph{worst-case} realization of uncertainty.
 As such, they provide adversarial certificates of safety for path planning problems via the construction of representations (or outer approximations) of the safe and unsafe regions of the state space conditional on the robot dynamics, obstacle placement, and disturbance size.
+This formalism is similar to related results in adaptive control \citep{verginis_adaptive_2021,verginis_kdf_2023}, which prove stability in the face of disturbances for specific planning controllers, even in the presence of certain non-convex obstacles.
 HJ methods, which generally suffer from the curse of dimensionality \citep{darbon16} (despite the existence of speed-ups in certain settings \citep{herbert17}), use the formalism of the differential game \citep{isaacs_differential_1965} to provide a ``global'' notion of safe and unsafe sets \citep{mitchell_time-dependent_2005}.
 In comparison, robust trajectory libraries, which are usually computed using convex programs \citep{parrilo_semidefinite_2003}, provide safety guarantees in the form of robust ``tubes'' or ``funnels'' \citep{burridge_sequential_1999,majumdar_funnels_2017} that encompass only the nominal trajectory (or hypothesized trajectories) within the space.

-The key distinction of our work from these methods arises from the desire in our setting for ``instance-optimality;'' namely, the use of online learning and regret minimization allows us to adapt to the \emph{specific} nature of observed disturbances.
-Our method recovers effective performance in \textit{both} stochastic and non-stochastic (adversarial) regimes; we do not sacrifice too much performance in ``benign'' environments to provide guarantees on robust performance in more adversarial cases, and vice versa.
+Our work differs from these methods via guaranteeing ``instance-optimality;'' namely, the regret minimization framework allows us to adapt to the \emph{specific} nature of observed disturbances.
+Our method is effective in \textit{both} stochastic and adversarial regimes, we do not sacrifice too much performance in ``benign'' environments to provide guaranteed robust performance in more adversarial cases.

 \paragraph{Online learning for control.} Our work makes significant use of \emph{online learning} \citep{hazan16} to make guarantees on \emph{regret}, which is the difference between the algorithm's performance and that of the \emph{best policy in hindsight} (once disturbances are realized) from a given class of closed-loop policies.
 Several canonical control-theoretic results have recently been cast as problems in online learning \citep{hannan57, cesa-bianchi06}, providing interesting generalizations to established control results like the linear-quadratic regulator \citep{cohen18, agarwal19, agarwal19_log} and H$_\infty$ robust control \citep{ghai21}.
 Results in optimal sample complexity \citep{dean20} and synthesis for unknown linear systems \citep{hazan20} illustrate further generalizations of standard control theory.